-Some tourist attractions, archaeological sites and museums will be opening from the 15th of October, at 50% capacity and with relevant sanitary protocols.
+Some tourist attractions, archaeological sites and museums opened from the 15th of October, at 50% capacity and with relevant sanitary protocols (see below)

 - There is a night time curfew in place on a national level from 11pm to 4am

 - Private car use is currently not allowed in any region on Sundays.